-Throughout Principles of Microeconomics for AP[®] Courses 2e, you will find features that engage the students in economic inquiry and support the understanding required in the AP[®] course.
+Throughout the OpenStax version of Principles of Economics 2e, you will find new features that engage the students in economic inquiry by taking selected topics a step further.
 Our features include:

-Bring It Home.
-This feature presents a brief case study, specific to each chapter, which connects the chapter's main topic to the real world.
-It is broken up into two parts: the first at the beginning of the chapter (in the Intro module) and the second at chapter's end, when students have learned what's necessary to understand the case and "bring home" the chapter's core concepts.
+Bring It Home: This added feature is a brief case study, specific to each chapter, which connects the chapter's main topic to the real word.
+It is broken up into two parts: the first at the beginning of the chapter (in the intro module) and the second at chapter's end, when students have learned what's necessary to understand the case and "bring home" the chapter's core concepts.

-Work It Out.
-This feature asks students to work through a generally analytical or computational problem, and guides them step-by-step to find out how its solution is derived.
+Work It Out: This added feature asks students to work through a generally analytical or computational problem, and guides them step by step to find out how its solution is derived.

-Clear It Up.
-This feature addresses common student misconceptions about the content.
+Clear It Up: This boxed feature, which includes pre-existing features from Taylor's text, addresses common student misconceptions about the content.
 Clear It Ups are usually deeper explanations of something in the main body of the text.
 Each CIU starts with a question.
 The rest of the feature explains the answer.

-Link It Up.
-This feature offers a very brief introduction to a website that is pertinent to students' understanding and enjoyment of the topic at hand.
+Link It Up: This added feature is a very brief introduction to a website that is pertinent to students' understanding and enjoyment of the topic at hand.